Wild spring storm pounds New England with thundersnow, strong winds

 Meanwhile, heavy snows were impacting parts of the Rockies and High Plains, too, late Thursday into early Friday.
 About five inches had fallen in downtown Denver, with 8.5 inches reported just northwest in Arvada and 8.7 inches along Interstate 25 north of the city in Thornton.

-Up to 18 inches was measured in southeast Wyoming in the Snowy Mountains, and a broad four to 10 inches fell to the east in the Sand Hills of Nebraska.
+Up to 18 inches was measured in southeast Wyoming in the Snowy Mountains, and a broad 4 to 10 inches fell to the east in the Sand Hills of Nebraska.

-The twin snowstorms are thanks to a cool and, in some places, downright chilly pattern that’s spilled unseasonably cold air over much of the central and eastern Lower 48.
-That cold air was cradled within a dip in the jet stream, and has kept severe weather away from the central U.S. and cut back on the propensity for the tornadoes ordinarily characteristic of April.
+The twin snowstorms are to the result of a cool and, in some places, downright chilly pattern that’s spilled unseasonably cold air over much of the central and eastern Lower 48.
+That cold air was cradled within a dip in the jet stream and has kept severe weather away from the central U.S. and cut back on the propensity for the tornadoes ordinarily characteristic of April.

 A change in the pattern with a return to more seasonable conditions and potential Great Plains severe weather looks likely toward the end of next week.